SToRM: Supervised Token Reduction for Multi-modal LLMs toward efficient end-to-end autonomous driving: Experimental results and discussion

 \subsection{Experimental setups}

-\textit{1) Dataset:} We used the Language-guided Autonomous Driving (LangAuto) benchmark dataset \cite{LMDrive} constructed by the CARLA simulator\cite{carla}.
+\textit{1) Dataset:} We used the Language-guided Autonomous Driving (LangAuto) benchmark dataset \cite{LMDrive} constructed by the CARLA simulator.
 The LangAuto dataset consists of challenging driving scenarios (e.g., highways, intersections, and roundabouts) and various environmental conditions (e.g., weathers and daylight).
 The LangAuto benchmark dataset includes \textit{\romnum{1})} RGB images from front-, left-, right-, and rear-facing cameras \textit{\romnum{2})} point clouds from a center LiDAR, \textit{\romnum{3})} navigation instructions (e.g., lane changing, turning), and \textit{\romnum{4})} control commands.
 In constructing training, validation, test splits, we followed the setup \cite{LMDrive}.
 For training, we used $51$k chunks, totaling $2.5$M frames.
 For validation, we used $13$k chunks, totaling $0.6$M frames.
 For testing, we used three sub-tracks with different route lengths: LangAuto-Long, Short, and Tiny.
 LangAuto-Long, -Short, and -Tiny contain routes of $>\!500\,\mathrm{m}$, $150$--$500\,\mathrm{m}$, and $<\!150\,\mathrm{m}$, respectively.
 Unless otherwise specified, we report results with LangAuto-Long.

 \textit{2) Evaluation metrics:} We evaluated driving performance using route completion (RC), infraction score (IS), and driving score (DS).
 RC is the fraction of the route completed; $\text{IS} \!\in\!
 [0,\!
 1]$ quantifies agent-triggered infractions; and DS captures both progress and safety as $\text{RC} \!\times\! \text{IS}$, reported as a percentage.
-We report inference efficiency in terms of floating-point operations (FLOPs; $1\,\text{GFLOP} = 10^{9}\,\text{FLOPs}$; $1 \,\text{TFLOP} = {10}^{12}\,\text{FLOPs}$) or peak memory usage in gigabytes (GB).
+We report inference efficiency in terms of floating-point operations (FLOPs; $1\,\text{GFLOP} = 10^{9}\,\text{FLOPs}$; $1 \,\text{TFLOP} = {10}^{12}\,\text{FLOPs}$), peak memory usage in gigabytes (GB) and frames per second (FPS), measured on a single NVIDIA RTX 4090 GPU.
 We report averages over three runs for all metrics.

 \textit{3) Implementation details:} Following \cite{LMDrive}, we used $\{ T=30, N=100, D=256, T_+=10\}$.
 For sliding windows of importance predictor in \S\ref{sec:importance_predictor}, we set $\{ \ell=1, \kappa=2, L=4 \}$.
 For ACM module in \S\ref{sec:ACM}, we set $\{ K=4, D_\text{head}=64 \}$.
 For training, we followed the hyperparameters and optimizer chosen in \cite{LMDrive}.
 For the proposed loss in \S\ref{sec:e2e_training}, we set $\lambda$ as $50$.
 We ran all experiments with four NVIDIA A100 GPUs and the CARLA simulator (ver.~0.9.10).